anvaka/ngraph.tobinary/README.md

 -1 2 3 -2 4
 ```

-The negative 1 identifies first "source" node of the graph, and denots 1-based index
+The negative 1 identifies the first "source" node of the graph, and denots 1 based index
 of the element in the `labels.json` file.
 So in this case it is node `a`.

 Following positive integers `2` and `3` mean that `a` is connected to `labels[2 - 1]`